- Socket programming using the select system call

 Semaphores are used for process and thread synchronization.
 Semaphores are clubbed with message queues and shared memory under the Interprocess Communication (IPC) facilities in Unix-like systems such as Linux.
 There are two varieties of semaphores, the traditional System V semaphores and the newer POSIX semaphores.
-In ...
+In this ...

 - System V Semaphores in Linux

 A semaphore is a mechanism for synchronizing processes and threads.
 Semaphore, in Unix-like systems, are provided under interprocess communication (IPC) facilities along with message queues and shared memory.
-While message queues can be used by themselves for interprocess communication, semaphores are needed for implementing shared memory based interprocess communication systems.
-Semaphores are ...
+While message queues can be used by themselves for interprocess communication, semaphores are needed for implementing shared memory based interprocess communication systems. ...

 - Semaphore Basics

 A semaphore is a signalling mechanism used to regulate access to a shared resource like a railroad track.
 A semaphore is used to signal to the driver of a train whether he can go ahead on the track or not.
-The upward ...
+The upward position of ...